 Snack 1: Handful of nuts and an apple

 Snack 2: Granola bites and a banana

 Lunch: As much beans and white rice as you can eat with guacamole and salsa

 Snack 2: Peanut butter and jam sandwich with whole-wheat bread

 Smoothie-time: Bananas, frozen berries, nut butter, soy milk, oatmeal, protein powder and some greens blended up

 Dinner: Baked tofu or tempeh with a large bowl of lentil pasta and veggies

 Good-night snack: Peanut butter & banana sandwich and some dark chocolate

 That should be in the ballpark of 4000+ calories I reckon.
-If you can't gain any weight eating this much then honestly I don't now how to help you here.
+If you can't gain any weight eating this much then honestly, I don't know how to help you here.
 Sorry.

 Employ some of the weight-gaining tactics I proposed in this article and see if you can’t get the scale moving.